Logan-Coats/Fall-Knight/README.md

 Created scene transitions between levels.
 Added assets for boss enemy.
 Will hopefully implement boss soon.
 Will probably begin working on level design tomorrow.
 Shaping up to be good!!

+## Day Eight
+Took a day off from this project to focus on schoolwork, it had been piling up.